sneha31415/vision_transformers_from_scratch/Linear_Algebra/Linear Algebra.md

 - Vector is any arrow, originating from the origin (in most of the cases).
 1. **For a 2-D space :**
-- It is represented by a 2*1 column matrix, where the upper and lower elements represent the x and y co-ordinates of the head of the vector (tip of the vector).
+- It is represented by a unique 2*1 column matrix, where the upper and lower elements represent the x and y co-ordinates of the head of the vector (tip of the vector).
 1. **For a 3-D space :**
 - Every vector can be represented by a unique 3*1 matrix, where the top, middle and bottom elements of the matrix represent the x, y and z co-ordinates of the vector.
 1. **Basic Vector Operations :**